Located on the east side of Singapore, the vibrant neighbourhood of Jalan Besar is home to a range of hip cafés and eateries.

 The Butter Studio

-Flavours—which change daily—run the gamut from red velvet to Nutella to the bestselling salted gula melaka (palm sugar).
-Besides the cupcakes, there are also tarts that come in a rainbow of flavours, such as speculoos cookie butter and lemon meringue, as well as slices of honest-to-goodness cake.
+Besides the cupcakes, there are also tarts that come in a rainbow of flavours.
+Cake flavours—which the cafe changes up on a regular basis—run the gamut from Nutella to burnt cheesecake drizzled with biscoff.
 If you’ve got the little ones in tow, the family-friendly café also has baby chairs for your convenience.

 The Butter Studio.
 147 Jalan Besar, Singapore 208865. +65 6294 7115.